What Happens When HR is Burned Out?

 That’s the key: Start with just one element of self-care that’s most important – and achievable – for you to accomplish.

-“Many leaders nowadays have found that a regular meditation practice is one ritual that helps them take care of themselves daily and protect against burnout,” says Jo Ilfeld, an executive coach with Jody Michael Associates.
-“But that’s not the only way; regular time outdoors, a spiritual practice, or a gratitude journal are all research-proven ways to help leaders prevent a downward slides toward burnout.”
+“Many leaders nowadays have found that a regular meditation practice is one ritual that helps them take care of themselves daily and protect against burnout,” says Jo Ilfeld, Founder and CEO of Incite to Leadership.
+“But that’s not the only way; regular time outdoors, a spiritual practice, or a gratitude journal are all research-proven ways to help leaders prevent a downward slide toward burnout.”

 We all know it’s important to unplug from our devices, but it’s so hard to do when it feels like someone or something on the other end needs attention.